We probably don’t have to tell you that this year brought tremendous growth in remote working.

 Here’s the interesting part: This shift to remote work shows no signs of slowing down.
 According to the 2020 State of Remote Work survey, 98% of workers report wanting to work from home in some permanent capacity going forward.
 These stats not only communicate what’s happening right now but also serve as a window into future trends.

 In the midst of this global shift—and other effects of the pandemic—companies in every industry have had to pivot to keep up.
 The challenge we’re all facing is not only adapting to these changes but capitalizing on them to propel our business forward.
+We’re facing a wave of app redesigns.

 The business communications app Slack did just that when they released a total app redesign.